VictorianGovernment/api-design-standards/api-standards.md

 - Removal of endpoints or functions
 - Removal of media type support

-Any of these changes **MUST** require a major version update so these should be managed with caution.
+Any of these changes requires a major version update.
+These should be managed with caution.

 <h2 id="5-6">5.6 End-of-life policy</h2>

 When designing new APIs, one of the most important dates to consider is when the API will be retired.

 APIs are not intended to last forever.
-Some APIs are retired after a short time as they may be proving a use-case, others may be removed when better options are available for users.
+Some APIs are retired after a short time as they may be created to prove a use-case.
+Others may be removed when better options are available.

-The End-of-life (EOL) policy determines the process that APIs go through to move through their workflow from `LIVE` to the `RETIRED` state.
+The ond-of-life (EOL) policy determines the process that APIs go through to move through their workflow from `LIVE` to the `RETIRED` state.

 The EOL policy is designed to ensure a consistent and reasonable transition period for API customers who need to migrate from the old API version to the new API version while enabling a healthy process to retire technical debt.